kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE RENAME word to allow for the new auto start method
 * DONE Change auto from file to run all files with asterisk in first chat of name

-* TODO BUG now forced to resolve the lread feature when loading from file
+* DONE BUG now forced to resolve the lread feature when loading from file